Kerry International Film Festival

-The Kerry Film Festival is an annual film festival that takes place in County Kerry, Republic of Ireland, during October / November.
+The Kerry Film Festival is an annual film festival that takes place in County Kerry, Ireland, during October / November.
 The Kerry Film Festival is funded by Kerry County Council, Fáilte Ireland, the Arts Council as well as having corporate sponsorship.

 History

 Kerry Film Festival was established in 2000 but remained a small regional festival throughout its first years, with 1,700 attendees at the 2006 festival.
 Then, in 2007, under new management the festival exploded becoming the fastest growing festival in all of Ireland, with audiences numbers increasing by nearly 600% over the coming years.
 In 2011 the audience topped 10,000 for the first time, with more than 20,000 attendees at various screenings and workshops throughout the year.

 Kerry Film Festival screens a comprehensive selection of short films (International, Irish, Kerry, Student, Animation).
 The festival also screens carefully curated feature films, both narrative and documentary.
 Many of these screenings feature Q & A sessions afterwards.

 Kerry Film Festival seeks to bring the film-making community together for workshops and industry days.
 One of the main events is the Irish Film and Television Awards hosted industry networking event which brings key industry personnel together.